Hosting Conversations about Questions that Matter

 Go to the "Blog Posts" tab, and click the "add a blog post" link at the top right of the page, under the navigation bar, or under the list of blog posts.
 Fill out the title, and body of your post in the main window.
 Remember you can add images and links, and format your text in a blog post just the same as in conversations and stories.

-Why should I tag my blog posts and how should I do
+Why should I tag my blog posts and how should I do it?

 You should tag your blog posts with the key ideas you are exploring so that your blog post can be found when people are looking for material using those terms.

-How do I set a date for my blog post to be published in the
+How do I set a date for my blog post to be published in the past or future?

 Directly under the tag field for your post there is the opportunity to choose a date other than the current one in which your post will be published.

 Why would I want to do that?